AdaCore/spark2014/docs/ug/language_subset.rst

 violate this rule.
-As with other such constructs (notably pragma Assume), failure to meet this obligation can invalidate any or all analysis (i.e., proofs and/or flow analysis) associated with the Spark portion of a program.
-A non-Spark completion meets this obligation if it is semantically equivalent (with respect to dynamic semantics) to some notional completion that could have been written in |SPARK|.
+As with other such constructs (notably pragma Assume), failure to meet this obligation can invalidate any or all analysis (i.e., proofs and/or flow analysis) associated with the SPARK portion of a program.
+A non-SPARK completion meets this obligation if it is semantically equivalent (with respect to dynamic semantics) to some notional completion that could have been written in |SPARK|.

 Failure to follow this rule can lead to subtle problems.
-For example, a Spark private type whose non-Spark completion includes a reference to a variable in a default initial value expression for a record component could be a violation.
+For example, a SPARK private type whose non-SPARK completion includes a reference to a variable in a default initial value expression for a record component could be a violation.
 Given this |SPARK| example